 General Discussion

 The goal of lrd is to provide researchers with a free, open-source method for quickly and accurately processing lexical output from cued-recall, free-recall, and sentence-recall studies.
 Across each of these three memory tasks, data scored using lrd consistently matched output from human coders reliably and accurately.
 Importantly, our use of fuzzy string matching via Levenshtein distances provides lrd with increased flexibility in scoring compared to direct string matching.
 Furthermore, because researchers can select from a range of Levenshtein distances when setting up the scoring functions, this flexibility can be adjusted as needed.
 However, care must be taken when selecting this scoring cutoff, as our analyses showed that findings will change if too lenient (or strict) of a cutoff is used.
 Thus, an interesting question becomes which cutoff value provides sufficient flexibility to account for common participant errors without being so lenient that blatantly incorrect responses are counted as correct?

-In general, we encourage researchers to select a stricter cutoff when possible, and our analyses generally support this notion.
-For example, across recall tasks, lrd generally provided the closest match to human coders when scoring used a Levenshtein distance of 1.
-We note, however, that both the type of recall task and the nature of the stimuli will need to be considered when selecting the cutoff value.
+In general, our analyses indicate the use of a stricter cutoff when scoring recall data across the three test types.
+For example, across recall tasks, lrd provided the closest match to human coders when scoring used a Levenshtein distance of 1.
+We note, however, that both the type of recall task and the nature of the stimuli may need to be considered when selecting the cutoff value.
 This is evident in our free-recall analyses, as scoring of categorical and ad-hoc lists was most accurate when using a cutoff of 1, while scoring of unrelated pairs most closely matched human coders when a cutoff of 0 was used.
-Furthermore, a more lenient cutoff may be appropriate if study lists difficult items or items that may be prone to spelling errors, while a stricter cutoff may be necessary if the study list contains several words that are within one or two characters of one another (e.g., bear and tear).
+However, we note that the difference between cutoffs of 0 and 1 were small and would likely produce little difference in the analyses.
+Importantly, the flexibility of the lrd scoring criteria settings allows researchers to adjust scoring based on the materials and the frequency of response errors provided by participants.
+For instance, a more lenient cutoff may be appropriate if list items are prone to spelling errors, and a stricter cutoff may be appropriate if the study list contains several words that are within one or two characters of one another (e.g., bear and tear).
 Thus, while we recommend using a cutoff of 1 in most situations, the choice of cutoff value will ultimately be dictated by the nature of the recall task and the stimuli used.

-Though we developed lrd to process lexical output from memory studies, we note that recent work in the domain of speech perception has also led to the development of tools for automatically scoring lexical responses.
-Specifically, both the Autoscore package for R (Borrie et al., 2019) and Bosker’s (in press) application for computing Token Sort Ratio (TSR) provide researchers with alternative methods for matching lexical text data and could be potentially applied to memory research.
-Like lrd, both Autoscore and TSR were designed to speed up the scoring of lexical text responses while maintaining the accuracy of a human coder.
-However, these applications differ both from each other and from lrd in their general approach to string matching, and furthermore, neither program was specifically designed to score lexical output from memory studies.
+Though we developed lrd to process lexical output from memory studies, recent work in the domain of speech perception has also led to the development of tools for automatically scoring lexical responses.
+Specifically, the Autoscore package for R (Borrie et al., 2019) and Bosker’s (in press) application for computing Token Sort Ratio (TSR) provide researchers with alternative methods for matching lexical text data and could be potentially applied to memory research.
+Like lrd, Autoscore and TSR were designed to expedite scoring of lexical text responses while maintaining the accuracy of a human coder.
+However, these applications differ both from each other and from lrd in their general approach to string matching, and furthermore, neither Autoscore nor TSR were specifically designed to score lexical output from memory studies.
 Instead, these tools were developed to assist with matching transcribed audio (typically sentences or phrases) to a key.
 Thus, while these tools can be used for single-word matching, they are most appropriate for sentence-matching tasks and are therefore akin to lrd’s sentence-recall function.